-- 1. When operating a Police vehicle, Officers shall activate the vehicle's AVL at the beginning of their On Duty status. - 2.
-AVLs shall remain ON at all times during On Duty status. - 3.
-Officers shall confirm the ON condition of their AVL through their MDT.
+- 1. When operating a Police vehicle, employees will maintain their MDT docked to provide their location, except for report writing while parked.
+However, officers are responsible for docking the MDT upon completing reports and/or before driving. - 2.
+Employees shall confirm the ON condition of their AVL through their MDT.
 If there is a malfunction of the equipment they shall immediately notify their supervisor.